taylorbreychak/AstroEconomics/README.md

-# AstroEconomics
+ASTROECONOMICS

-Final Project for Data Bootcamp
+Project 3: Data Analytics Bootcamp

+A focus on how the astrology industry grows following economic and religious decline.